Bradford v Shreve Steel Erection

 DECISION: The claimant is not disqualified for voluntarily leaving.

 RATIONALE: “When the claimant left Shreve Steel Erection, Inc., he did so for the purpose of accepting what he thought would be permanent full-time work with Michigan Boiler but for reasons unknown to the claimant, he was terminated from this employment after working only two days.
-The mere fact that the claimant worked ony two days does not make inapplicable Subsection 29(5) of the Act.
+The mere fact that the claimant worked ony two days does not make inapplicable Section 29(5) of the Act.

-“The Board finds that the claimant left his employment with Shreve Steel Erection, Inc. to accept permanent full-time work with Michigan Boiler and the disqualification provision under Subsection 29(1)(a) of the Act is not applicable by virture of the provisions of Subsection 29(5) of the Act.”
+“The Board finds that the claimant left his employment with Shreve Steel Erection, Inc. to accept permanent full-time work with Michigan Boiler and the disqualification provision under Subsection 29(1)(a) of the Act is not applicable by virture of the provisions of Section 29(5) of the Act.”

 Digest Author: Board of Review (original digest here)